Daniel-Mietchen/events/SciDataCon-2018-maDMPs-for-disaster-data-management.md

 # About

-This file hosts a contribution to SciDataCon 2018 [session 16: Scientific Data Challenges for Sustainable Development](https://www.scidatacon.org/IDW2018/sessions/164/) in form of an oral presentation.
+This file hosts a contribution in form of an oral presentation to SciDataCon 2018 [session 164: Scientific Data Challenges for Sustainable Development](https://www.scidatacon.org/IDW2018/sessions/164/) taking place on Tuesday, 6 November at 16:00–17:30 in room Tsodilo B3.
 See [here](International-Data-Week-2018.md) for my schedule and notes around the event more generally.

 # Title